ppy/osu-wiki/wiki/Help_centre/Silences/en.md

 Once a silence is issued to a user, all of their messages in chat are removed and an alert will be displayed in the place of the chat input field containing the duration of the active silence.[^chat-cleanup]

-Silences are publicly visible under the `Account Standing` tab of the silenced user's profile for 28 days after being applied.
+Once applied, silences are publicly visible under the `Account Standing` tab of the silenced user's profile, and remain visible for 28 days after ending.
 If the silence is currently active, its remaining duration will be displayed in this tab.
-If, within the past 28 days, a user has either received 3 or more silences or has received a silence lasting 43 hours or longer, a warning about the user's account standing is also displayed.
+If a user has 3 or more visible silences, or if they have a visible silence lasting 43 hours or longer, a warning about the user's account standing is also displayed.

 ## Durations